chrix95/dukka_frontend/README.md

 ## Instruction
 - Design implemented from [DUKKA INC](https://dukka.com)
 - Deploy to Github and share the link
+NB: The two pages implemented from the design is the About page and Contact page

 <br><br>
 ## Contributors
 Feel free to contact me on: